jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/grep/README.md

 Below is an example of the results when we search for the word **Gutenberg** in a text file that contains all the works of Shakespeare in it:

 ![Gutenberg Example](assets/gutenberg.png)
+> The word **Gutenberg** appears 14 times total.
+The full line containing the word is returned because the regex specified that.

 ## Deployment
 The app was deployed as a **DockerFile** on DockerHub.
 Maven was used to package the project and a Docker image was created locally with the help of the **Maven Shade plugin**, which packaged all the dependencies required to run it.